-Certain substances or conditions called trigger factors can cause eczema to flare.
-These trigger factors can be:
+Certain substances or conditions called trigger factors can cause eczema to flare-up:

-- Irritants such as wool, skin infections, dry skin, low humidity, heat, sweating or emotional stress.
+- Irritants such as soaps and detergents, wool, skin infections, dry skin, low humidity, heat, sweating or emotional stress.

 The classic symptoms of eczema are:

 - Itching.
-This is the worst aspect because it can be upsetting for the child.
+This is the worst aspect because it can be upsetting for a young child with eczema.
 It also makes the child scratch causing further rawness of the skin and possible infections to develop.

 - Redness caused by extra blood flowing through the blood vessels in the skin in the affected area.